Friedrich Hayek

-Friedrich August von Hayek (Note: /ˈhaɪək/ HY-ək; /de/) (8 May 1899 – 23 March 1992) was an Austrian-born British economist and philosopher.
+Friedrich August von Hayek (Note: /ˈhaɪək/ HY-ək; /de/) (8 May 1899 – 23 March 1992) was an Austrian economist and philosopher.
 He is known for his contributions to political economy, political philosophy and intellectual history.
 Hayek shared the 1974 Nobel Memorial Prize in Economic Sciences with Gunnar Myrdal for work on money and economic fluctuations, and the interdependence of economic, social and institutional phenomena.
-His account of how prices communicate information is widely regarded as an important contribution to economics that led to him receiving the prize.
-He was a major contributor to the Austrian school of economics.
+His account of how prices communicate information is widely regarded as an important contribution to economics that led to his receiving the prize.
+He was a notable member of the Austrian school of economics.

 During his teenage years, Hayek fought in World War I. He later said this experience, coupled with his desire to help avoid the mistakes that led to the war, drew him into economics.
 He earned doctoral degrees in law in 1921 and political studies in 1923 from the University of Vienna.
 He subsequently lived and worked in Austria, Great Britain, the United States and Germany.
 He became a British national in 1938.
 He studied and taught at the London School of Economics and later at the University of Chicago, before returning to Europe late in life to teach at the Universities of Salzburg and Freiburg.

 Hayek had considerable influence on a variety of political and economic movements of the 20th century, and his ideas continue to influence thinkers from a variety of political and economic backgrounds today.
-Although sometimes described as a conservative, Hayek himself was uncomfortable with this label and preferred to be thought of as a classical liberal or libertarian.
+Although sometimes described as a conservative, Hayek himself rejected this label and preferred to be thought of as a classical liberal or libertarian.
 His most popular work, The Road to Serfdom (1944), has been republished many times over the eight decades since its original publication.

 Hayek was appointed a Member of the Order of the Companions of Honour in 1984 for his academic contributions to economics.
 He was the first recipient of the Hanns Martin Schleyer Prize in 1984.
 He also received the Presidential Medal of Freedom in 1991 from President George H. W. Bush.
-In 2011, his article "The Use of Knowledge in Society" was selected as one of the top 20 articles published in the American Economic Review during its first 100 years.
+In 2011, his article "The Use of Knowledge in Society" (1945) was selected as one of the top 20 articles published in the American Economic Review during its first 100 years.